 - a.
-The DEC must review de novo and accept, reject, or modify the Hearing Panel's findings and recommendations. -De novo means that the DEC must consider the matter anew, as if the Hearing Panel had rendered no recommendation, except that the DEC: must give deference to rulings on procedural and evidentiary motions unless the DEC finds that such a ruling was arbitrary and capricious. - 1.
-Must give deference to, but is not bound by, the Hearing Panel's determination of a witness's credibility that is based upon its observation of the witness's demeanor; and - 2.
-Must give deference to rulings on procedural and evidentiary motions unless the DEC finds that such a ruling was arbitrary and capricious. - b.
-The DEC must issue a final order that sets forth the DEC's factual findings, determine whether Respondent violated the Code and Standards or the Pathway to CFP® Certification Agreement, describe any mitigating or aggravating factors, and identify the Sanction Guidelines and Anonymous Case Histories that the DEC found relevant. -The DEC's final order also must either: - 1.
+The DEC must review de novo and accept, reject, or modify the Hearing Panel's findings and recommendations.
+De novo means that the DEC must consider the matter anew, as if the Hearing Panel had rendered no recommendation, except that the DEC must give deference to rulings on procedural and evidentiary motions unless the DEC finds that such a ruling was arbitrary and capricious. - b.
+The DEC must issue a final order that sets forth the DEC's factual findings, determine whether Respondent violated the Code and Standards or the Pathway to CFP® Certification Agreement, describe any mitigating or aggravating factors, and identify the Sanction Guidelines and Case Histories that the DEC found relevant.
+The DEC's final order also must: - 1.
 Dismiss the case if the DEC finds no violation of the Code and Standards or the Pathway to CFP® Certification Agreement; or - 2.
 Dismiss the case or dismiss the case with caution if the DEC finds a violation of the Code and Standards or the Pathway to CFP® Certification Agreement that does not warrant a sanction; or - 3.
 Impose a sanction if the DEC finds a violation of the Code and Standards or the Pathway to CFP® Certification Agreement that does warrant a sanction.